Change Started

 Colourful and Splendid Corals Reefs

-Looking at bright, radiant, and multi-colored corals swing with the water current are a sight to behold.
+Looking at bright, radiant, and multi-colored corals swing with the water current is a sight to behold.

 Coral reefs have been around for a long time, with evidence dating back a million years, and are one of our planet’s most essential and diverse ecosystems.
 They are home to countless fish species, invertebrates, and other marine animals, including many not found elsewhere.